ZacharyBournand/crave-finder/Sprint1.md

 - “As a user, I want to be able to rate a restaurant & individual food items as well as write a review.”

- - “As a user, I want to be able to quickly and easily access the website features and my account page.”
+ - “As a user, I want to be able to quickly and easily access the website features and my account page.” &nbsp;
-&ensp;